Tuition and Scholarships and Research Grants

 Generally speaking, if you are interested in a GSI or GSSA position, please first connect with your Department Program Coordinator who will be able to provide more information for pursuing GSI or GSSA opportunities at the School of Public Health.

 Graduate Student Research Assistantships (GSRAs) provide tuition waivers, a stipend, and health insurance.
-A GSRA is an appointment which may be provided to a student in good standing in a University of Michigan graduate degree program who performs personal research (including thesis or dissertation preparation) or who assists others performing research that is relevant to his or her academic goals.
+A GSRA is an appointment which may be provided to a student in good standing in a University of Michigan graduate degree program who performs personal research (including thesis or dissertation preparation) or who assists others performing research that is relevant to their academic goals.

 Although Michigan Public Health does have some opportunities for students to conduct research, formal GSRA positions are few in number, mostly reserved for doctoral students, and typically offered to students who have been in the school for at least one year.
 Students can seek out GSRA positions across the university at any department that offers opportunities for research.
 Individual faculty members serving as principal investigators on research projects most often offer GSRA positions.